pivotal-cf/pivotal-ui/CONTRIBUTING.md

 ## Pull requests

+Before starting your pull request, please [open up an issue on Github](#feature-requests).
+This will ensure our conversation doesn't get lost in email.

 1. [Set up your environment](#setting-up-your-environment)

 1. If you cloned a while ago, get the latest changes from upstream: